leaf-web/leaf-ai.js/docs/tips.md

 # Tips

-Here are a few helpful tips when creating your AI bot.
+Here are five helpful tips when creating your AI bot.

 ## 1. Concat Libraries